 And, as ever, do take a bit of time when you're reading to notice how the writer handles point of view, both for good and ill, and if it seems to you ill, then have a think about what good reasons the writer might nonethless have had about doing it that way: just because an outcome isn't totally successful doesn't mean that the reason for doing it wasn't a good reason.
 And if you don't believe that readers will notice, and so I'm making a fuss about nothing, then click here.

-* Of course, the character who has most at stake may not be the centre of the scene: in The Great Gatsby, the story is apparently Gatsby's.
+* Of course, the character who has most at stake may not be the centre of the scene: in The Great Gatsby, the story is apparently Gatsby's, centring on his love for Daisy.
 But narrator Nick has his own life and self tied up in this world and the outcome of that love: he has a vast amount at stake in this story of, essentially, other people.
 Which is one of the million things which makes it such a great novel.

 ** More generally, these sorts of questions, not plot convenience, are the things to think about when choosing viewpoint characters and when to move between them: what will create the greatest drama and tension, what's at stake, and, of course, what do you not want us to know about?
 If you want Beth's proposal to come as a shock to the reader, then it's much easier to do convincingly if you don't let us into Beth's head beforehand, but work with a different point of view.
 In the Beth-proposes-to-Alison scenario, if you work through Beth's viewpoint and consciousness on the bus, showing us the world as she perceives it, but without showing us the huge I-am-about-to-propose thing that would also be colouring her thoughts and perceptions, then when suddenly she pops the quesetion, we'll intuitively feel conned: we'll sense that the writer was being dishonest with us to create surprise by artificial means.